siemens/gencmpclient/README.md

 * Perl (for running the tests, tested versions include 5.30.3, 5.32.1, 5.36.0, 5.38.2)

 The following OSS components are used.
-* OpenSSL development edition; curently supported versions include 3.0, 3.1, 3.2, 3.3, 3.4
+* OpenSSL development edition;
+  currently supported versions include 3.0, 3.1, 3.2, 3.3, 3.4
   <!-- (formerly also versions 1.0.2, 1.1.0, and 1.1.1) -->
 * [Security Utilities (libsecutils)](https://github.com/siemens/libsecutils)
+  for support (not core) functionality needed mostly for the CLI
 * [CMPforOpenSSL](https://github.com/mpeylo/cmpossl),
-  a CMP+CRMF+HTTP extension to OpenSSL, needed when using OpenSSL 1.x or if the latest CMP features not yet available in OpenSSL are required, which can be indicated by setting the environment variable `USE_LIBCMP`.
+  an intermediate CMP+CRMF+HTTP extension to OpenSSL, needed only if the OpenSSL version being used does not yet include all CMP features required for the given CMP application scenario, which can be indicated by setting the environment variable `USE_LIBCMP`.

 For an overview of CMP features relevant in industrial use cases see